Gr1nns/Fake_Brain/Docs/01_introduction.md

 # Introduction

-Understanding neural signals is a fundamental challenge in neuroscience and neuroengineering.
-Electroencephalography (EEG) provides a non-invasive way to observe brain activity, but real-world EEG acquisition is often limited by noise, hardware constraints, and accessibility.
+Understanding neural signals is a major challenge for neuroscience and neuroengineering.
+Electroencephalography (EEG) provides a non-invasive way to observe brain activity, but acquiring an EEG device has limitations, such as noise, hardware cost, and accessibility.

 This project proposes a computational framework for the generation and low-level processing of artificial neural signals inspired by EEG activity.
 By working with simulated data, the project aims to provide a controlled environment for experimentation, exploration, and early-stage hypothesis testing related to neural signal behavior.